Sacai Brings the Inside Out

 Chistose Abe has never veered from her rebellious spirit.

-Oversized zippers, frayed denim, gaps at the shoulder and knees have become signature design elements.
+Oversized zippers, frayed denim, gaps at the shoulder and knees have become signature design elements for Chitose Abe’s label Sacai.
 This season her personal rebellion found inspiration in the 70s and 80s Japanese punk movement.

 Zuisho-Ji Temple by Kengo Kuma

 She took this kernel of history one step further with an exploration of “inside out”.
-In her pre-fall collection, Abe blurs the lines between the inside and outside of garments, allowing for details from the inside to reveal themselves on the outside, exploring the sculptured presence of layered cloth.
+In Sacai’s pre-fall collection, Chitose Abe blurs the lines between the inside and outside of garments, allowing for details from the inside to reveal themselves on the outside, exploring the sculptured presence of layered cloth in jackets and shirting.

 Sayama Forest Chapel by Hiroshi Nakamura & NAP

-An inherent elegance whispers from between structured layers of utility and experimental precedent.
-Though toeing the line on androgyny – her clothing is truly flattering on many types of bodies – Chitose’s designs hold an undeniably feminine bent with more tailored silhouettes this season.
-In exploring and reinterpreting what it means to be both progressive and a futurist, Chitose’s work lands squarely in the camp of other high-design greats, such as Dries Van Noten and Junya Watanabe, as well as her architectural peers, Suo Fujimoto and Kengo Kuma.
+An inherent elegance whispers from between Sacai’s structured layers of utility and experimental precedent.
+Though toeing the line on androgyny – her clothing is truly flattering on many types of bodies – Chitose Abe’s designs hold an undeniably feminine bent with more tailored silhouettes this season.
+In exploring and reinterpreting what it means to be both progressive and a futurist, Sacai’s collections land squarely in the camp of other high-design greats, such as Dries Van Noten and Junya Watanabe, as well as her architectural peers, Suo Fujimoto and Kengo Kuma.

 V&A Dundee Museum by Kengo Kuma